 An online hub for digitized historical materials, born-digital materials, and information on archival holdings related to transgender history throughout the world.

-A full-text collection of international journals, magazines, newsletters, regional publications, special reports, and conference proceedings devoted to women's and gender issues.
-Over 31,000 full text articles from 115 publications and archival material.
+International journals, magazines, newsletters, regional publications, special reports, and conference proceedings devoted to women's and gender issues.
 Updated quarterly.
-Learn more about this database

 Full text for 50 of the most important and historically significant LGBT journals, magazines and regional newspapers, as well as dozens of full text monographs.
 Full text for 50 of the most important and historically significant LGBT journals, magazines and regional newspapers, as well as dozens of full text monographs.
 Also includes comprehensive indexing and abstract coverage as well as a specialized LGBT Thesaurus containing over 6,400 terms.